EXPLAINER: How California could recall Gov. Gavin Newsom

 HOW DOES THE ELECTION WORK?

-There are two questions: Voters were asked if Newsom should be removed, yes or no, and then who should replace him.
-There were 46 replacement candidates on the ballot.
+There are two questions: Voters are being asked if Newsom should be removed, yes or no, and then who should replace him.
+They will choose from 46 replacement candidates.

 If a majority of voters approve Newsom’s removal, the candidate who gets the most votes on the second question becomes governor.
 With dozens of candidates dividing those ballots, it’s possible a winner could get 25% or less of the vote.

 Statistics compiled by Political Data Inc., a firm that gathers voting information for Democrats, independents and academics, found that nearly 8 million voters have returned mail-in ballots, which would equal about a 35% turnout rate with voting continuing through Tuesday.

 Senior citizens are voting in their usual high numbers, while younger voters have been less enthusiastic so far.

 There are 46 names on the ballot, but former Congressman Doug Ose withdrew because of health reasons after it had been printed.
 The 24 Republican candidates include Elder; former San Diego Mayor Kevin Faulconer; businessman John Cox, who was defeated by Newsom in 2018; reality TV personality and former Olympian Caitlyn Jenner; and Assemblyman Kevin Kiley.